Igor Grabar: Education

 Grabar (then Hrabrov) attended high school in Yegoryevsk, where his father taught foreign languages.
 The stream of magazine publications that followed the 1881 murder of Alexander II of Russia gave him the first impetus to draw.
 In 1882, the Hrabars (Hrabrovs) relocated to Kiev, closer to the continuing trial of their mother and grandfather; later in the same year, Emmanuil Hrabar accepted an appointment to Izmail.
-He sent Igor to Mikhail Katkov's boarding school in Moscow; the schoolmaster waived tuition fee to a fellow slavophile.
+He sent Igor to Mikhail Katkov's boarding school in Moscow; the schoolmaster waived tuition fees for a fellow slavophile.
 Igor Grabar, interested in drawing, soon made contacts with the students of the Moscow School of Painting, Sculpture and Architecture and already established artists - Abram Arkhipov, Vasily Polenov and the Schukins, wealthy patrons of art.
 Strapped for cash, he painted portraits of fellow students for a fee.

-In 1889, Grabar was admitted to the Law Department of the Saint Petersburg University; he made living by selling short stories to magazines and soon became the editor of Shut, "the weakest of humour magazines" that nevertheless paid well.
+In 1889, Grabar was admitted to the Law Department of the Saint Petersburg University; he made a living by selling short stories to magazines and soon became the editor of Shut, "the weakest of humour magazines" that nevertheless paid well.
 His illustrations to books by Nikolay Gogol, signed Igor Hrabrov, inspired the young Aleksandr Gerasimov (born 1881), but Grabar generally stayed aside from drawing.
 He later complained that tabloid bohemianism completely overwhelmed him.
 In his second year at the university, Grabar moved up to the respectable Niva magazine.
 He selected graphics for Niva and wrote essays on contemporary painters but did not yet have enough influence to change its policies.
 Law-department classes were uninspiring and Grabar spent more time attending history lectures and Pavel Chistyakov's school of painting, but he still managed to graduate in law, without delay, in April 1893.

-In the end of 1894, he enrolled in Ilya Repin's class at the Imperial Academy of Arts that has just been radically reformed.
+In the end of 1894, he enrolled in Ilya Repin's class at the Imperial Academy of Arts that had just been radically reformed.
 His classmates, the first "spendid" post-reform group, included Alexej von Jawlensky and Marianne von Werefkin who introduced him to French Impressionism, Konstantin Bogaevsky, Oleksandr Murashko, Nicholas Roerich and Arkady Rylov.
 Filipp Malyavin, Konstantin Somov, Dmitry Kardovsky also studied alongside Grabar but were admitted earlier.
 Grabar remained "a fervent admirer" of Repin for life but became quickly dissatisfied with academic studies and in July 1895 left for a brief study tour of Western Europe financed by Niva magazine.